wagtail-packages/wagtail-honeypot/docs/developer.md

 make mail
 ```

 > Will spin up a Mailhog instance and simulate a `real` email inbox.
-and will add a local.py file to settings in the test app settings with the correct EMAIL_BACKEND and credentials
 View the Mailhog app in your browser at `http://localhost:8025`

 Now when you submit the form with settings to send the notification email you will see the email in the Mailhog inbox